PREFIX determines where the port will be

 installed system mounted somewhere other than

-.
+/.
 A port will actually install into

-, and register with the
+DESTDIR/PREFIX, and register with the

-package database in DESTDIR/var/db/pkg
+package database in DESTDIR/var/db/pkg.
+As

-is handled automatically by the ports
+DESTDIR is handled automatically by the ports

 infrastructure with chrootThe value of

-will be set to
+PREFIX will be set to

-(defaulting to
+LOCALBASE (defaulting to

-).
+/usr/local).
 If

-is set,
+USE_LINUX_PREFIX is set,

-will be LINUXBASE
+PREFIX will be LINUXBASE

-(defaulting to /compat/linux
+(defaulting to /compat/linux).Avoiding hard-coded

-paths in
+/usr/local paths in

 the source makes the port much more flexible and able to cater